 - Place in the oven and bake until the strawberries are a deep color and the juices have cooked off, approximately 50 minutes.

 - Remove from the oven and allow to cool.

-- Set aside ⅓ of the strawberries and place the remaining roasted strawberries and all the syrup into a blender and blend.
+- Set ⅓ of the roasted strawberries aside and place the remaining roasted strawberries and all the syrup into a blender and blend until smooth.

-- Place into a saucepan and cook on medium heat until bubbling and the liquid has reduced by about ⅓.
+- Pour into a saucepan and cook on low-medium heat until bubbling and the liquid has reduced by about ⅓, approximately 15 minutes.
 You’ll know they’re perfect when the bubbles are thick and the smell is intensely fruity.
 Set aside.

 - Place the eggs, yolks, extract and sugar into a heatproof bowl over a double boiler on medium heat and whip until thickened and pale, approximately 12 minutes.
 Set aside to cool.

-- Fold the reduced strawberries into the egg mixture until well combined.
+- Fold the reduced strawberry sauce into the egg mixture until well combined.

 - Whip the cream until soft peaks are just reached and then fold into the cooled fluffy egg mixture.